Automotive industry in the United States: The Big Three automakers

-In 1910, Durant lost control of GM after over-extending the company with its acquisitions.
-A group of banks took over control of GM and ousted Durant.
+In 1910, General Motors stock fell from $100 per share to $24 during the Panic of 1910–11.
+A group of bankers took over control of GM and Durant assumed a vice president role in the company.
 Durant and Louis Chevrolet founded Chevrolet in 1913 and it quickly became very successful.
 Durant began acquiring stock in GM and by 1915 had majority control.
 Chevrolet was acquired by GM in 1917 and Durant was back in charge of GM.
 In 1921, Durant was again forced out of the company.
 During the late 1920s, General Motors overtook Ford to become the largest automaker.

 Under the leadership of Alfred P. Sloan, General Motors instituted decentralized management and separate divisions for each price class.
 They introduced annual model changes.
 GM became an innovator in technology under the leadership of Charles F. Kettering.
 GM followed Ford by expanding overseas, including purchasing England's Vauxhall Motors in 1925, Germany's Opel in 1929, and Australia's Holden in 1931.
 GM established GMAC, now Ally Financial, in 1919 to provide credit for buyers of its cars.

 Walter Chrysler was formerly president of Buick and an executive of GM.
 After leaving GM in 1920, he took control of the Maxwell Motor Company, revitalized the company and, in 1925, reorganized it into Chrysler Corporation.
 In 1927, he acquired Dodge.
 The acquisition of Dodge gave Chrysler the manufacturing facilities and dealer network that it needed to significantly expand production and sales.
 In 1928, Chrysler introduced the Plymouth and DeSoto brands.
 Chrysler overtook Ford to become the second largest auto maker by the 1930s, following similar strategies as General Motors.

 General Motors wanted automobiles to be not just utilitarian devices, which Ford emphasized, but status symbols that were highly visible indicators of an individual's wealth.
 Through offering different makes and models, they offered different levels in social status, meeting the demands of consumers needing to display wealth.
 Ford and General Motors each had their own impact on social status and the type of market they were targeting.
 Henry Ford focused on delivering one inexpensive, efficient product for the masses.
 Ford's offer was one car, one color, for one price.
 He manufactured a product for the masses, and provided a $5 daily wage so that there was a local market to buy this product.
 By contrast, General Motors offered a product that catered to those looking to gain status by having that sense of individualism and offering different make, models, and quality.